-1945: Publishes the work by which he has become most famous for “A History of Western Philosophy”.
+1945: He publishes the work for which he has become most famous “A History of Western Philosophy”.
 This became a best-selling title and gave him a steady income for the rest of his life.

 1948: At a speech at Westminster School he shocked some of his listeners at a New Commonwealth meeting by seeming to suggest a pre-emptive nuclear strike on the Soviet Union.
 In October Russell was one of 24 survivors in an airliner crash on his way to Trondheim in Norway to give one of his lectures.

 1949: He is awarded the Order of Merit.

-1950: Russell awarded the Nobel Prize for Literature, in recognition of his varied writings championing humanitarian ideals and freedom of thought.
+1950: Russell is awarded the Nobel Prize for Literature, in recognition of his varied writings championing humanitarian ideals and freedom of thought.

-1952: Gets divorced from Patricia and marries Edith Finch.
+1952: He gets divorced from Patricia and marries Edith Finch.
 They had known each other since 1925 and Edith had taught at a college in Philadelphia.

 1955: Release of the Russell-Einstein Manifesto at Caxton Hall London calling for nuclear disarmament.
 The document was signed by 11 prominent nuclear physicists and intellectuals.

-1957: Elected President of the Pugwash Conference on Science and World affairs.
+1957: He is elected President of the Pugwash Conference on Science and World affairs.

 1958: He becomes the founding President of the Campaign for Nuclear Disarmament (CND).

 1961: Russell is imprisoned for one week with his wife for civil disobedience for organising anti-nuclear protests.

 1962: During the Cuban Missile Crisis Russell exchanged telegrams with Nikita Khrushchev, the General Secretary of the Soviet Union, who assured him the U.S.S.R. would not be reckless.

-1963: Establishes the Bertrand Russell peace foundation.
+1963: He establishes the Bertrand Russell peace foundation.
 He opposes the Vietnam War and speaks out against the United States.
-He became the first recipient of the Jerusalem Prize, for writers concerned with the freedom of the individual.
+He becomes the first recipient of the Jerusalem Prize, for writers concerned with the freedom of the individual.

 1965: Russell tears up his membership card for the Labour Party.

 1967: He publishes the first volume of his autobiography.

-1970: He publishes for a withdrawal from the occupied Territories.
+1970: He publishes a call for the withdrawal from the occupied Territories by Israel.

 1896: “German Social Democracy, a study in politics”.